 Anthropologists believe that human beings evolved in egalitarian groups of hunters/gatherers that shared food, child care, and, often, sexual partners.
 Once human beings started growing what they ate in one place rather than chasing after it, family life and stability became more important.
 Families were needed to work together in farming.
 Men looked for a mate who could be a helper in cultivating the land and producing offspring who could carry on the family business.

 But at some point sin entered the picture and our relationships were and are not what they ought to be.
-If things get too far out of hand, we can mess up our futures and undermine the stability of our societies.
+Theology refers to this as “the fall.”
+Relations between men and women are strained.
+But if things get too far out of hand, we can mess up our futures and undermine the stability of our societies.
 At some point in human history, it was realized that a good way to control people’s untoward behavior was through rules, and if the rules of a society were aimed at our deepest needs and urges, then the rules would be much more successful.
 You can see this in the Ten Commandments, which deal with our relationships to our God and to our families and neighbors.

 Since society depends on sex for procreation and family depends on a relationship between a man and a woman, many rules developed to govern the simple act of copulation.
 I couldn’t even begin to list all the ways in which societies have governed sex acts.
 But some of the most common concern containing coitus within marriage, not having sex with immediate family members (incest), not having sex with minors (age of consent), and not forcing someone to have sex (rape).